-The i>clicker is how I will administer most quizzes and award any in-class credit.
-You should obtain this and register it asap.
-We will test them on January 22, and they will be used on the following week.
+The i>clicker is how I will administer many quizzes and award any in-class credit.
+You should obtain this and register it ASAP on Blackboard.
+We will test them on January 20, and they will be used on the following week.
 Bring your clicker daily; I have no mechanism to account for clickers left home.

-Grading: Grades will be based on two exams (10% and 20%), a final exam (25%), a paper in several parts (25%), quizzes (10%), and homework/in- or pre-class work (10%).

-Quizzes: Short (5-10 min) quizzes will be given at the beginning of a class on all Fridays except January 22.
-The quizzes are based on fundamental material covered in lectures over the previous week and thus intended to help you see what topics are important.

-Problem Sets: Problem sets will be given approximately weekly.
+- Grading: Grades will be based on three exams (10%, 20%, and 20%, respectively), a final exam (25%), written work (10%), quizzes (10%), and homework/in- or pre-class work (5%). - Quizzes: Short quizzes will be given at the beginning of a class most weeks.
+Because we shod cover a few days of material, the day of the week may change.
+The format of the quiz (written vs. clicker) is variable as well.
+The quizzes are based on fundamental material covered in lectures over the previous classes and thus intended to help you see what topics are important. - Problem Sets: Problem sets will be given approximately weekly.
 Solutions will be provided, and these will not be graded completely.
 Only one question per problem set will be graded.
-Completing the problem sets is the best way to review course material and practice key skills in the course.

-Pre-class questions: On most class days, I will deploy a set of no more than three question on Blackboard after 5:00 am to be completed by 11:40 am.
+Completing the problem sets is the best way to review course material and practice key skills in the course. - Pre-class questions: On most class days, I will deploy a set of no more than three, brief questions on Blackboard after 5:00 am to be completed by 11:40 am.
 The purpose of these questions is for me to see how people are handling the material and helping me gauge where we need to go in a given class.
 These are a brief (~5 minutes of effort) and not graded for correctness.
-You receive full credit by attempting all of the questions because I want to know what is going on in the class not measure performance.
+You receive full credit by attempting all of the questions because I want to know what is going on in the class and not measure personal performance.
 These will be summed over the semester as one or two problem set grades.